Four Cs Cultural Assessment in Perinatal Nursing

 Classification

-- Considers: Patient label for the current problem.
+- Considers (and Calls): Patient label and wording for the current problem.

 - Cause: Patient explanation of why the problem happened.